-St Martin’s Voices is the newest vocal ensemble of St Martin-in-the-Fields.
-The professional choir is primarily made up of talented past and present choral scholars who come together to sing world-class concerts and special services at St Martin-in-the-Fields and beyond.
+St Martin’s Voices is a new, vibrant professional choir that was formed at St Martin-in-the-Fields.
+The vocal ensemble is primarily made up of talented past and present choral scholars who come together to sing world-class concerts and special services at St Martin-in-the-Fields and beyond.

 As well as their extensive concert programme, St Martin’s Voices explore the great classical music of our religious heritage at Great Sacred Music every Thursday at 1pm.
 Admission is free.